Longest flights

-Over time, commercial airlines have established a number of scheduled ultra long-haul non-stop flights.
-These exceptionally long routes reduce the travel time between distant city pairs as well as the number of stops needed for passengers' travels, thereby increasing passenger convenience.
-For an airline, choosing to operate long flights can also build brand image as well as loyalty among a set of flyers.
-Thus there is competition among airlines to establish the longest flight.
+Over time, commercial airlines have established a number of scheduled ultra long-haul non-stop flights, reducing the travel time between distant city pairs as well as the number of stops needed for passengers' travels, thereby increasing passenger convenience.
+For an airline, choosing to operate long flights can also build brand image as well as loyalty among a set of flyers, therefore competition among airlines to establish the longest flight occurs.

 Definition

-The length of a flight can be defined in different ways.
-Typically, the great-circle distance between the origin and destination is used, but alternative metrics include the duration of the flight, and the actual distance flown (when a longer route can use the jet stream to reduce the total travel time).
-Also, although the term is most commonly used to compare between different non-stop flights, direct flights with stops (same flight number used for full journey) might also be compared on some occasions.
+Measurement method

+The length of a flight can be defined in different ways, with the most common standard flight length measurement being great-circle distance, a formula that calculates the shortest distance across the curvature of the earth for two airports' ARPs.